frsk9999/sdwebui_savetensors_aftercreateimg/README.md

 ----
 Reason for making this

-It's a pretty rough job, but when I adapted the lora to the lycoris, I got a pretty good result, so I tried to fix it as a checkpoint using supermerger, but I couldn't reproduce it...
+It's a pretty rough job, but when I adapted what was created as lycoris with decimal points as lora (I applied multiple times), I got something pretty good, so I tried using supermerger to fix it as checkpoint, but I couldn't reproduce it ...
 I tried to fix it as a checkpoint using supermerger, but I couldn't reproduce it...
 Then, I thought that if I save the tensor that was created when the image was created before and after the image was created, I could create the same checkpoint.
 I tried this and found a working file, so I published it.
 Well, I don't know if anyone will use it.